skeetio/learngraphql-lessons/1-basics/7-defining-queries.md

 });
 ~~~

 Here we create a new GraphQL Schema object and register the `Query` (We also call this as the Root Query).
-This is what you've seen as `BlogQueries` in the documentation tab of our GraphQL Sandbox.
+This is what you've seen as `BlogSchema` in the documentation tab of our GraphQL Sandbox.
 Now let's see what's in this `Query` object.

 ~~~
 const Query = new GraphQLObjectType({
-  name: 'BlogQueries',
+  name: 'BlogSchema',
   description: "Root of the Blog Schema",
   fields: () => ({
     echo: {